 The Interest Group Model (and Why There Are Many Engagement Pyramids)

-The 1% rule (or the 1/9/90 rule) is a rule of thumb and shouldn’t be applied bluntly to broad demographic populations, but rather to publics, i.e. situational interest groups.
-We all belong to various interest groups — and our personal engagement in each varies.
+The 1% rule (or the 1/9/90 rule) is a rule of thumb and shouldn’t be applied bluntly to broad demographic populations but rather to publics, i.e. situational interest groups.
+We all belong to various interest groups — and our engagement in each varies.

-I’ve used the Engagement Pyramid Model and the Interest Group Model many times to explain how to harness maximum online engagement and why it’s so important to attract clearly defined special interest groups2.
+I’ve used the Engagement Pyramid Model and the Interest Group Model many times to explain how to harness maximum online engagement and why it’s crucial to attract clearly defined special interest groups.2

 How To Increase Social Engagement